 In year three the goal remains the same, to encourage the Mid-Atlantic Basketball area teams to “Play4” something bigger than the game and support cancer researchers across all different focus areas.
 To see more updates on teams getting involved with Play4TheCure and Cancer Research Week be sure to follow us on Twitter, @P4TC_NFCR.

-If you are interested in hosting a game or event benefiting cancer research through Play4TheCure, please email Play4TheCure@nfcr.org and our team can get you started!
+If you are interested in hosting a game or event benefiting cancer research through Play4TheCure, visit our registration page to get started!